-- As reported into the HAMP system of record by servicers.
+- 8. As reported into the HAMP system of record by servicers.
 Excludes Treasury FHA-HAMP modifications.
 Totals reflect impact of servicing transfers.
 Servicers may enter new trial modifications into the HAMP system of record at any time. - While both GSE and non-GSE loans are eligible for HAMP, at the present time due to GSE policy, servicers can only offer PRA on non-GSE modifications under HAMP.
 Servicer volume can

-- vary based on the investor composition of the servicer's portfolio and respective policy with regards to PRA. - Includes Non-GSE activity under the MHA program only.
-Servicer GSE program data not available. - As reported in the monthly servicer survey of large SPA servicers through October 31, 2013.
-Figures do not reflect the impact of servicing transfers. - 12.
-These figures include trial modifications that have been converted to permanent modifications, but not reported as such in the HAMP system of record.
+- vary based on the investor composition of the servicer's portfolio and respective policy with regards to PRA. - 10.
+Includes Non-GSE activity under the MHA program only.
+Servicer GSE program data not available. - 11.
+These figures may include trial modifications that have been converted to permanent modifications, but not reported as such in the HAMP system of record.
 Additionally, servicers may process cancellations of permanent modifications for reasons, including but not limited to, data corrections, loan repurchase agreements, etc. This process requires reverting the impacted permanent modifications to trials in the HAMP system of record with re-boarding of some of these permanent modifications in subsequent reporting periods.
-Prior to being re-boarded as permanent modifications, these modifications are reported as Active Trials.
-These modifications may be 6 months or more beyond their first trial payment due date resulting in their classification as an Aged Trials.
-As a result, fluctuations are expected in this population. - 13.
-Data is as reported by servicers for actions completed through September 30, 2013 and reflects the status of homeowners as of that date; a homeowner's status may change over time.
+Prior to being re-boarded as permanent modifications, these modifications are reported as Active Trials. - 12.
+Data is as reported by servicers for actions completed through December 31, 2013 and reflects the status of homeowners as of that date; a homeowner's status may change over time.
 Survey data is not subject to the same data quality checks as data uploaded into the HAMP system of record.
 Excludes cancellations and disqualifications pending data corrections and loans otherwise removed from servicing portfolios.